-Item 1: Player in Possession.
+Item 1.
+Player in Possession.
 A player is in possession when he is inbounds and has a firm grip and control of the ball with his hands or arms.

-Item 2: Possession of Loose Ball.
-To gain possession of a loose ball that has been caught, intercepted, or recovered, a player must have complete control of the ball and have both feet or any other part of his body, other than his hands, completely on the ground inbounds, and maintain control of the ball long enough to perform any act common to the game.
+Item 2.
+Possession of Loose Ball.
+To gain possession of a loose ball that has been caught, intercepted, or recovered, a player must have complete control of the ball and have both feet or any other part of his body, other than his hands, completely on the ground inbounds, and then maintain control of the ball long enough to become a runner.
+A player has the ball long enough to clearly become a runner when, after his second foot is on the ground, he is capable of avoiding or warding off impending contact of an opponent, tucking the ball away, turning up field, or taking additional steps.
 If the player loses the ball while simultaneously touching both feet or any other part of his body to the ground, there is no possession.
 This rule applies in the field of play and in the end zone.

-Item 3: Simultaneous Possession of a Loose Ball.
+Item 3.
+Simultaneous Possession of a Loose Ball.
 If a Loose Ball is controlled simultaneously by two opponents, and both players retain it, it is simultaneous possession, and the ball belongs to the team last in possession, or to the receiving team when there has been a Free Kick, Scrimmage Kick, or Fair Catch Kick.
 It is not simultaneous possession if a player gains control first and an opponent subsequently gains joint control.